aprameyap/nifty-0dte-vrp/README.md

    sells closer than a fixed minimum distance regardless of what the model says.

 Full equations in the note.
-The point of the repo is the empirical validation, not a black-box signal — every number above is walk-forward OOS, nothing is fit-and-reported in-sample.
+The point of the repo is the empirical validation, not a black-box signal, every number above is walk-forward OOS, nothing is fit-and-reported in-sample.

----

-## What's here / what's not

-- ✅ Full methodology write-up (`vrp_note.pdf`, `vrp_note.tex`)
-- ✅ Scripts for feature selection, model fitting, and walk-forward validation
-- ❌ No raw NSE data or India VIX series is included or redistributed — pull your own from your data vendor of choice and point the scripts at it
-- ❌ No live execution, position sizing, or order routing — this is strike selection only, not a full trading system

 ---